juliaguida/oystercard/pills/content_delivery_network.md

 Content Delivery Network
 =======================

-In web development a content delivery network ([CDN](https://en.wikipedia.org/wiki/Content_delivery_network)) is an server that is designed specifically for quickly serving static assets such as javascript libraries and CSS files.
+In web development a content delivery network ([CDN](https://en.wikipedia.org/wiki/Content_delivery_network)) is a server that is designed specifically for quickly serving static assets such as Javascript libraries and CSS files.
 For example:

 * https://code.jquery.com/
 * https://www.cloudflare.com/